deepfinery/training-studio/README.md

 NEXT_PUBLIC_COGNITO_REDIRECT_URI=https://auth.studio.deepfinery.com/sso/callback
 NEXT_PUBLIC_GOOGLE_IDP=Google
 ```
+Leave `NEXT_PUBLIC_API_BASE` empty to reuse the same origin; set it only if browsers must talk to a public API host directly.
 4) Deploy: `./scripts/deploy.sh` (rsyncs to `44.215.126.72` and runs `docker compose up -d --build`).
 5) Verify: Backend at `http://44.215.126.72:4000`, Frontend at `http://44.215.126.72:3000`.
 Update the protocol/port if you terminate TLS elsewhere.